-As Laura and I ring in the New Year with the Edinburgh Hogmanay Celebration, we’re well into our plans for 2020.
+As I ring in the New Year with the Edinburgh Hogmanay Celebration, I’m well into my plans for 2020.
 This past year was interesting, to say the least.
-This next one is pure excitement and we have so much already worked out.
+This next one is pure excitement and I have so much already worked out.

 Wrapping Up 2019